Kavya-25/portfolio/README.md

 # My personal Portfolio Website
+A website portraying my projects <br/>
-The site is hosted on Github Pages whose link has been provided [here](https://kavya-25.github.io/portfolio/) It was designed from scratch using HTML,CSS & JS
+The site is hosted on Github Pages whose link has been provided [here](https://kavya-25.github.io/portfolio/)<br/>
+Designed from using HTML,CSS & JS

 # Library Used
 1.Aos.js